spuffyffets/frontend/README.md

  🚀 App will run at: http://localhost:4200/

- ⚠️ Ensure the backend is running on: http://localhost:8080/
+ ⚠️ Ensure the backend is running on: http://localhost:5050/  (Check Port no:- in application.properties)

  ✅ Make sure CORS is enabled on backend